yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 value of this attribute is the URL pointing to the delegation configuration object that is to be used for this certificate request.
-If the `delegation` attribute in the Order object contains a URL that does not correspond to a configuration available to the requesting NDC, the IdO MUST return an error response with status code 403 (Forbidden), providing a problem document
+If the `delegation` attribute in the Order object contains a URL that does not correspond to a configuration available to the requesting ACME account, the IdO MUST return an error response with status code 403 (Forbidden), providing a problem document
 {{!RFC7807}} with type `urn:ietf:params:acme:error:unknownDelegation`.

 ### Order Object Transmitted from NDC to IdO and to ACME Server (STAR)
 {: #sec-profile-star-order-journey}

-If the delegation is for a STAR certificate, the Order object created by the
+If the delegation is for a STAR certificate, the request object created by the
 NDC:

 - MUST have a `delegation` attribute indicating the preconfigured delegation